Furstenberg--S\'{a}rk\"{o}zy theorem and partition regularity of polynomial equations over finite fields: Partition regularity of polynomial equations over finite fields

-Our proof of Theorem \ref{thm: P-P=Q} combines Theorem \ref{thm: asymptotic Weyl} with tools from the theory of Loeb measures on ultraproduct spaces.
-We will need the following generalization of Theorem \ref{thm: asymptotic Weyl}, which in fact comes as an easy consequence of the key estimate on character sums in Proposition \ref{prop: character bound}:
+Our proof of Theorem \ref{thm: P-P=Q} combines Theorem \ref{thm: exponential sum} with tools from the theory of Loeb measures on ultraproduct spaces and a technique from \cite{b_density-schur, ert-update} previously used to establish partition regularity of the equation $x - y = z^2$ over the integers.
+We will need the following generalization of Corollary \ref{cor: projection}: